2025 European Athletics Indoor Championships – Women's 1500 metres

-The women's 1500 metres at the 2025 European Athletics Indoor Championships is scheduled to be held on the short track of Omnisport in Apeldoorn, Netherlands, on 6 and 7 March 2025.
-This will be the 37th time the event is contested at the European Athletics Indoor Championships.
+The women's 1500 metres at the 2025 European Athletics Indoor Championships was held on the short track of Omnisport in Apeldoorn, Netherlands, on 6 and 7 March 2025.
+This was the 37th time the event was contested at the European Athletics Indoor Championships.
 Athletes can qualify by achieving the entry standard or by their World Athletics Ranking in the event.

 Round 1 is scheduled for 6 March during the evening session.
 The final is scheduled for 7 March during the evening session.

 Background

 The women's 1500 metres was contested 36 times before 2025, held every time since the second edition of the European Athletics Indoor Championships (1971–2023).
 The 2025 European Athletics Indoor Championships will be held in Omnisport Apeldoorn in Apeldoorn, Netherlands.
 The removable indoor athletics track was retopped for these championships in September 2024.

 Gudaf Tsegay is the world record holder in the event, with a time of 3:53.09 set in 2021.
 Abeba Aregawi is the European record holder with a time of 3:57.91, set in 2014.
 The championship record is held by Laura Muir, set at the 2017 championships.
 Muir is also the defending European Indoor champion.